 Everyone deserves to feel safe in their own home.
 Legal tools are available to protect spouses facing domestic violence.
 Among other things, a victim of domestic abuse can seek an order of protection to protect their safety during a divorce.
 Here, our Illinois order of protection attorneys provide an overview of three of the most important things that you need to know about getting an order of protection during a divorce.

 A person’s statutory right to seek an order of protection is found under the Illinois Domestic Violence Act (IDVA).
 Victims of domestic abuse and people who have a legitimate fear that they might face domestic violence have the right to seek an order of protection under this law.
 If granted, an order of protection can be used to stop an abuser from:

 One of the most important things to know about an order or protection is the fact that it is designed to prevent additional abusive behavior.
 While any history of abuse will certainly make it far more likely that a long-term order or protection will be granted, the person seeking an order of protection does not necessarily need to prove that domestic abuse occurred.
 Instead, they must establish a reasonable fear of abusive behavior occurring in the future.
 Fundamentally, an order of protection is about stopping abuse.

 At Keller Legal Services, our Illinois divorce attorneys have the skills and experience to handle cases involving orders of protection.
 No matter your specific circumstances, we are prepared to help.
-To set up a free, strictly confidential initial consultation, please call us at 630-868-3093 (Wheaton, IL office) or at 630-859-2801 (Aurora, IL office), or at 630-505-1515 (Naperville, IL office).
+To set up a free, strictly confidential initial consultation, please call us at 630-868-3093 (Wheaton, IL office), 630-859-2801 (Aurora, IL office), or at 630-505-1515 (Naperville, IL office).